What is the Postbaccalaureate Program?

 How many applications does the department receive and how many applicants are accepted into the program each year?

-Each year, the department receives around approximately applications and accepts approximately 20-30 students.
+Each year, the department receives around approximately 20 to 40 applications and accepts approximately 20-30 students.

 What is the average GPA of accepted Postbac applicants?